joebew42/ex_chat/README.md

 ### DONE

+- As a client I want to be associated to a user so that other clients can see who send messages
+- Prepare the system with some initial data:
+  - `foo_user` associated to the token `foo_token`
+  - `bar_user` associated to the token `bar_token`
 - Maybe the `AuthenticationService` is a "Repository" instead.
 Consider to rename it
 - Provide a real implementation of the `AuthenticationService`
 - Extract a collaborator for the `WebSocketClient` that will be responsible to understand if there is an existing user_session for a given access_token